Bring Your Own KG: Self-Supervised Program Synthesis for Zero-Shot KGQA: Experiments

 \subsubsection{Unsupervised}

-Our main experimental setting evaluates models with no access to \emph{any} query supervision.\\
+Our main experimental setting evaluates models with no access to \emph{any} query supervision.

-\textbf{Zero-shot} represents our bottom-up reasoning procedure from \S{\ref{subsec:reasoning}} but without any in-context demonstrations to score sub-programs at each step. \\
+\textbf{Zero-shot} represents our bottom-up reasoning procedure from \S{\ref{subsec:reasoning}} but without any in-context demonstrations to score sub-programs at each step.

 \textbf{ICL~+~Exploration} represents our proposed \method method.
-In this setting, in-context demonstrations are retrieved from our unsupervised exploration set \exploration.
+In this setting, in-context demonstrations are retrieved from the exploration corpus \exploration, which we limit to 10K programs based on our time and compute budget.
 We also include in this setting results with \pangu-ICL~\citep{gu-etal-2023-dont}, the few-shot variant of a KGQA method closely related to the bottom-up reasoning procedure of \method.